RaoulHeese/casimac/README.rst

 .. image:: https://raw.githubusercontent.com/RaoulHeese/casimac/master/docs/source/_static/simplex.png
     :align: center

-This Python project provides a supervised multi-class/single-label classification algorithm, which allows the prediction of class labels and their probabilities including gradients with respect to features.
+This Python project provides a supervised multi-class classification algorithm with a focus on calibration, which allows the prediction of class labels and their probabilities including gradients with respect to features.
 The classifier is designed along the principles of an `scikit-learn <https://scikit-learn.org>`_ estimator.

-The details of the algorithm have been published in `arXiv:2103.02926 <https://arxiv.org/abs/2103.02926>`_.
+The details of the algorithm have been published in `PLOS ONE <https://doi.org/10.1371/journal.pone.0279876>`_ (preprint: `arXiv:2103.02926 <https://arxiv.org/abs/2103.02926>`_).

 Complete documentation of the code is available via `<https://casimac.readthedocs.io/en/latest/>`_.
+Example notebooks can be found in the `examples` directory.

 **Installation**